maxulysse/maxulysse.github.io/src/content/blog/2013/access-it.md

 If you missed [this article (in french)](https://bioinfo-fr.net/un-bookmarklet-pour-acceder-plus-facilement-aux-publications) on `bioinfo-fr`, I will just explain the code, it could be of some help.

-[Bookmarklets <i class="fa-solid fa-brands fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bookmarklet), one click tools, are little scripts stored as URL in a bookmark, or as an hyperlink in a web page.
+ [Bookmarklets <i class="fa-brands fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bookmarklet), one click tools, are little scripts stored as URL in a bookmark, or as an hyperlink in a web page.
 Coded in JavaScript, they add new functionalities, and can even call more complex scripts, stored somewhere else.

 The code here is very simple :
 <script src="https://gist.github.com/MaxUlysse/6218598.js"></script>